Myzeqe: Population

 These waves of settlement mark Myzeqe as the area where all Albanian subgroups: Gheg, Tosk, and Lab populations meet.
-Most inhabitants are Albanians, but there are Vlachs established mainly in Divjake town, and some of the Fier villages and some Romani people, as well as the linguistically assimilated Bosniaks of Libofsha.
+Most inhabitants are Albanians, but there are Vlachs established mainly in Divjake town, and some of the Fier villages and some Romani people, as well as the linguistically assimilated Bosniaks of Libofshë.
 All people from the region as called Myzeqarë ("People from Myzeqe") which is widely used on a geographical point of view.

 Myzeqe is notable in its religious makeup as one of the few fairly large regions of Albania where a majority of inhabitants remained Orthodox Christian throughout the Ottoman rule.
-In the nineteenth century, Fier became a economic and commercial centre of the Myzeqe plain which consisted of small settlements and villages populated by Aromanians, Orthodox Albanians and Muslim Albanians.
+In the nineteenth century, Fier became an economic and commercial centre of the Myzeqe plain which consisted of small settlements and villages populated by Albanians of Orthodox and Muslim faiths and Aromanians.
 Around the era of Albanian independence, statistics show that around Fier, roughly 65% of the population was Christian, while in Lushnja the numbers of Christians and Muslims were comparable.
 During the 20th century, many Muslim-background Cham Albanians were settled in Myzeqe due to the Expulsion of Cham Albanians.
-Additionally, in Libofshë, some of the residents are Bosniaks who settled in the village in the early 1920s and have become linguistically assimilated.
+Additionally, in Libofshë, some of the residents are Bosniaks who settled in the village in the early 1920s and have become linguistically assimilated and have integrated.

 Economy

 This region is prominent for its agricultural potential, which was not always utilized.
 Most of today's fields were practically swamps and desolate lands until after World War II.
 This caused seasonal migration of the population.
 After World War II, the communist government launched massive campaigns for draining the area.
 Following the increase in agricultural potential, the region gained significant importance.
 Since then, Myzeqe has been called the "Albanian granary".
-Considerable industrialization around Fier became prominent during the communist regime in Myzeqeja although industrial decay began after the collapse of the Albanian communist regime between 1990-1992.
-Presently the Myzeqe plain is an important region for Albania’s petroleum industry in addition to agriculture.
+Considerable industrialization around Fier became prominent during the communist regime in Myzeqeja although industrial decay began after the collapse of the Albanian communist regime between 1990 and 1992.
+Presently the Myzeqe plain is an important region for Albania's petroleum industry in addition to agriculture.